Complete Guide to Solar: Getting a Quote

 Be sure to learn about the warranty that comes with a system.
 How long does it stay in effect, what does it cover, and is it provided by a trustworthy, well-established company with an Australian based office?
 Also keep in mind under Australian consumer Law a consumer cannot be directed to chase up a warranty from a manufacturer themselves by a retailer.
 Instead it is expected that the retailer has to do all the leg work or they need to provide a remedy themselves and out of their own pocket if required.
 Therefore with a warranty it is extremely important that the retailer you choose is a reputable company with skin in the game and a business model that will allow them to be around for the length of the product warranties.

 Getting Money Back

-A knowledgeable contractor should be able to estimate feed-in tariffs and rebates.
-These credits could help you recover the cost of your equipment.
-The Small-Scale Technology Certificate supplies larger rebates for more powerful systems.
-Feed-in tariffs compensate you for excess power that your panels add to the electrical grid.
+A knowledgeable retailer should be able to estimate electricity savings, feed-in tariffs and rebates.
+These savings and credits help you recover the cost of your equipment.
+The Small-Scale Technology Certificate supplies an upfront saving of the purchase price of a system and the self-consumption and feed-in tariffs compensate you for excess power that your system exports to the electrical grid.